arkanelinux/docs.arkanelinux.org/docs/arkanelinux.md

 Some notable quirks you should be aware of;

 - `/etc` is a separate subvolume living inside of the root of the deployment, it is writable by default
+- `/var` is a separate subvolume living inside of the root of the deployment, it is writable by default
-- Any changes outside of `/var` and `/home` do not carry over between deployments, manually add your changes to `/arkdep/overlay`
+- Any changes outside of `/home` or by arkdep copied files and directories do not carry over between deployments
-- `/var` and `/home` are shared between all deployments and are stored in `/arkdep/shared`
+- `/home` is are shared between all deployments and are stored in `/arkdep/shared/home`
+- `/root` is are shared between all deployments and are stored in `/arkdep/shared/root`
+- `/var/lib/flatpak` is are shared between all deployments and are stored in `/arkdep/shared/flatpak`
 - Adding any overlay files outside of `/arkdep/overlay/etc` will make arkdep temporarily unlock the root subvolume for editing
 - The default bootloader entry is changed using UEFI variables on deployment completion, manually use `bootctl set-default` to change the default deployment to roll back to an older deployment and make it default, or select said older deployment in the systemd-boot bootloader interface